GitItGoing/SpellsCommander/README.md

 SpellsCommander is a command line based spell creator plugin for Minecraft 1.15.2

 This plugin enables Minecraft administrators, creatives and quest developers to create objects with spell-casting abilities using a powerful, simple and efficient interface.
 Unlike the GUI interfaces preferred by players, the development of spells is far more efficient with a command line.
-For example, it is very useful to be able to cut and paste a spell configuration one is testing, vs doing a series of clicks.
+For example, it is very useful to be able to cut and paste a spell configuration vs doing a series of clicks when testing.
 Command line is loved by Linux developers worldwide during the app creation process and it's now available for spell creation process as well.

 # Key features